BRASS Mission Statement

 BRASS is dedicated to the promotion and advancement of recreational and competitive rowing, with the focus toward education and camaraderie of the sport.

 Berkshire Sculling Association History

-In 1999 Cuyler established the Board of Trustees, giving voice to club members and to explore the clubs future.
+In 1999 Cuyler established the Board of Trustees, giving voice to club members and to explore the club’s future.
 This led to the discovery of an unused life guard shack on Onota Lake in Pittsfield.
 The following year permission was given to rehabilitate the building and a license agreement was secured to occupy the premises.
-In 2001 with support from the Taconic High School vocational education department, Petricca Industries, Steve Nieratka, his father Craig as well as the club’s members the life guard shack was transformed into the “Cuyler Boathouse” and all operations moved to Pittsfield.
+In 2001 with support from the Taconic High School vocational education department, Petricca Industries, Steve Nieratka, his father Craig as well as the club’s members, the life guard shack was transformed into the “Cuyler Boathouse” and all operations were moved to Pittsfield.
 The club also adopted the acronym BRASS, Berkshire Rowing And Sculling Society.

 In the following years BRASS has continued to grow, reaching the length and breadth of Berkshire County, into New York state and Vermont.
 Programs include those for beginners, juniors, and masters.
 Members row for exercise, recreation and competition in single and team boats.